 Voles look like field mice with short tails, compact heavy bodies, small eyes, and partially hidden ears.
 Voles are 5 to 8 inches long and have prominent orange teeth for gnawing plant roots and stems.
 These opportunists will dig characteristic golf ball-sized exit holes in previously established mole tunnels.
 One day a plant will be beautiful, and a few days later, it will have fallen over with the roots gnawed off.
 There may be multiple residents in a vole colony, so habitat modification is important in controlling them.

-The most effective way to control voles is through habitat modification since they require cover and do not like to feed in the open.
-The two types of voles found in South Carolina are meadow voles and pine voles.
+Habitat modification is the most effective way to control voles since they require cover and do not like to feed in the open.
+The two types of voles found in South Carolina are meadow and pine voles.
 Meadow voles are much larger and live most of their lives above ground, whereas pine voles are much smaller and live almost all their lives underground.
 Damage by meadow voles is usually to the base of plants and fruit trees.
 Pine voles will destroy the root systems of plants and trees.

 There are a number of available poison baits, but these pose a hazard to humans, pets, and other wildlife and may enter the water supply.
 Again, read and follow the label instructions carefully.

 As both pests carry infectious diseases and parasites, it is important to wear disposable gloves when handling the dead animals.
 Either bury them or place them in plastic bags in the trash.
 If a live trap is used, remember that the South Carolina Department of Natural Resources does not allow the relocation of trapped animals to another location due to animal and human disease exposure; therefore, the captured animals will have to be euthanized.